pandas-dev/pandas/doc/source/user_guide/groupby.rst

 .. note::

    ``apply`` can act as a reducer, transformer, *or* filter function, depending on exactly what is passed to it.
-   So depending on the path taken, and exactly what you are grouping.
+It can depend on the passed function and exactly what you are grouping.
 Thus the grouped column(s) may be included in the output as well as set the indices.

 .. ipython:: python